botlabs-gg/yagpdb-docs-v2/content/selfhosting/hosting/docker.md

 +++
 title = "Docker Installation"
 weight = 220
+description = "Selfhost YAGPDB using Docker.
+This page covers the configuration and setup of a Docker instance of YAGPDB."
 +++

 The easiest way to get your instance of YAGPDB running may be via Docker.